Evaluating ADHD in primary care – objectively

 1-minute summary: This case study shares the story of how the Sunlight Group Practice in the Wirral, Merseyside, is the first in the country to combine secondary care specialist services with primary care in ADHD to deliver an integrated, efficient pathway.

-The Leap Project
+About the Leap Project

 In the past, GPs in the Wirral would refer patients suspected of having ADHD to secondary care, where they could face a lengthy wait for an assessment.
 Subsequently, the Leap review service was established, offering a primary care ADHD review clinic.
 GPs underwent training to assess ADHD, transferring patients from secondary care to primary care, which helped relieve waiting lists.
-Now, with the integration of QbTest, the ADHD assessment and treatment process has been accelerated, leading to faster treatment for patients compared to the previous pathways.

-Helping patients understand their ADHD symptoms
+Outcomes for patients: helping patients understand their ADHD symptoms

 “I didn’t particularly think it was ADHD, I just thought the rest of the world were looking at things differently to me.